Weights Adaptation Optimization of Heterogeneous Epidemic Spreading Networks: A Constrained Cooperative Coevolution Strategy: Methodology

 \subsection{NSDE under the $C^3$ framework}

-Assign NSDE as the base optimizer for the subcomponents, it is straightforward to obtain the NSDE with constrained cooperative coevolution algorithm, denoted as NSDE-$C^3$.
+{Considering} NSDE as the base optimizer for the subcomponents, it is straightforward to obtain the NSDE with constrained cooperative coevolution algorithm, denoted as NSDE-$C^3$.
 The pesudocode of NSDE-$C^3$ is given in Algorithm~\ref{alg:NSDEC3}.